nf-core/raredisease/.github/CONTRIBUTING.md

 1. Check that there isn't already an issue about your idea in the [nf-core/raredisease issues](https://github.com/nf-core/raredisease/issues) to avoid duplicating work.
 If there isn't one already, please create one so that others know you're working on this.
 2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [nf-core/raredisease repository](https://github.com/nf-core/raredisease) to your GitHub account.
 3. Make the necessary changes / additions within your forked repository following the conventions below.
+4. Update `CHANGELOG.md` with a description of your changes under the relevant section (`Added`, `Changed`, `Fixed`, or `Tool updates`).
+If you added, renamed, or removed parameters, also update the `Parameters` table.
-4. Use `nf-core pipelines schema build` to add any new parameters to `nextflow_schema.json`.
+5. Use `nf-core pipelines schema build` to add any new parameters to `nextflow_schema.json`.
-5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged.
+6. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged.

 If you're not used to this workflow with git, you can start with some [docs from GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or even their [excellent `git` resources](https://try.github.io/).